carloscastillom/Data-Analytics/README.md

 https://www.aerocivil.gov.co/atencion/estadisticas-de-las-actividades-aeronauticas/bases-de-datos

-crear un dashboard de eso en concreto? flighst in Germany Europe? oficial--
+crear un dashboard de eso en concreto? flighst in Germany Europe? oficial

 - what we eat?
 Co2 consumption of the food we eat.